AbdelrahmanBedour/Vehicle-Detection/README.md

 # Vehicle-Detection
-## A Simple Vehicle detection basem on HOG features and SVM for the image processing Class
+## A Simple Vehicle detection based on HOG features and SVM for the image processing Class

 ### To execute the script
 1- Go to project directory